shawnmckinney/py-fortress/README-CLI.md

    --name foo3
    ```
    For user, this can be any safe text.
 For role, it must already be passed in, with the role's name.
-   * timeout: 99 - set the integer timeout that contains max time (in seconds) that entity may remain inactive.
+   * timeout: 99 - set the integer timeout that contains max time (in minutes) that entity may remain inactive.
    ```
    --timeout 30
    ```
-   30 seconds
+   30 minutes

    * begin_time: HHMM - determines begin hour entity may be activated.
    ```